sacnavi/adoptpet/README.md

 Tags should be also used to mark different versions of application.

-A webhook and an event listener were set up, this project should be built now.
+A webhook and an event listener were set up, this project should be built now, some issues were solved.

 ## Want to learn more?
 ### Reference Documentation